-- Electronics cell phones, iPods, etc. These may be brought on the plane or bus but will need to be stored at base before going into the field. - Deodorant, makeup, shampoo, conditioner, soap, perfume or cologne, etc. - Illegal drugs, marijuana, alcohol, tobacco products or vape pens of any kind are prohibited. - Any prescription drugs not cleared by the Student Services department - Weapons of any kind
+- Electronics cell phones, iPods, etc. These may be brought on the plane or bus but will need to be stored at base before going into the field. - Deodorant, makeup, shampoo, conditioner, soap, perfume or cologne, etc. - Illegal drugs, marijuana (including CBD products), alcohol, and tobacco products or vape pens of any kind are prohibited. - Any prescription drugs not cleared by the Student Services department. - Weapons of any kind.